-Overview
+Market Overview

-Our research and development focuses on several therapeutic areas that affect the lives of many people-cancer, and to a lesser extent, CNS disorders such as depression, mood disorders, and sexual dysfunction.
-These disorders can have a debilitating effect on the quality of life for patients who suffer from them.
+Our primary research and development focuses on therapeutic for treating cancer.
 Our strategy is to develop innovative drugs that alter the signaling pathways implicated in these diseases, and thereby help patients regain an improved quality of life.

 According to the Center for Disease Control and Prevention, cancer claims the lives of more than half a million Americans each year and is the second leading cause of death among Americans.
-In 2010, the National Cancer Institute estimated that the overall cost of cancer was \$264 billion and approximately 1.6 million new cancer cases were diagnosed in 2011.
-Global sales of cancer drugs are predicted to grow to \$70 billion by 2018 in the seven major markets, driven mainly by commercialization of molecular targeted therapies.
+In 2010, the NCI estimated that the overall cost of cancer was \$264 billion and approximately 1.7 million new cancer cases are estimated in 2013.\(^1\) Global sales of cancer drugs are predicted to grow to \$70 billion by 2018 in the seven major markets, driven mainly by commercialization of molecular targeted therapies.\(^2\)